Dmitry-lnv/Dmitry-lnv/README.md

 My name is Dmitry Leonov.

-IT specialist with 2+ years experience in Information Technology Management, 7+ years experience in Science, 4+ year project management experience in Bank sector and Heavy Industry project management.
+IT specialist with 2+ years experience in Information Technology Management in Product owner / Business Analyst and Data Science roles, 7+ years experience in Science, 4+ year project management experience in Bank sector and Heavy Industry project management.

 All of my projects lie in next fields:
   - bank sector,